Starting the Lab

 Run cargo run --bin debug_exercise_1.
 You should notice an incorrect result; let’s figure out why.

-• First, run cargo build.
+cargo build.
 This will build binaries/executables for every program in the current project.
-This step happens automatically whenever you run cargo run, but we’re doing it again for good measure.
+This step happens automatically whenever you runcargo run, but we’re doing it again for good measure. cargo buildputs the executables in thetarget/folder.
+Opentarget/debug/.
+You should see adebug_exercise_1file; that’s the executable we want to debug!- Run

-• Once you are done debugging, run quit to exit the GDB prompt (It may ask if you are sure; press y to confirm).
+quitto exit the GDB prompt (It may ask if you are sure; pressyto confirm).

 Now you know how to use rust-gdb!
 Optionally, you can fix the bug in rounded_division, and re-run the program to see the (now correct) answers to my math homework.